 Join us for one of the most inspiring sacred masterpieces of all time for soloists, chorus and orchestra, Handel’s Messiah.
 Composed in 1741 and performed regularly throughout the world, this will be an experience not to be missed and an annual favorite with our audiences!
 Our performance features three wonderful Montana- based soloists; soprano Amy Chisholm, tenor Derek Larson and bass-baritone Daren Small.
 Three performances in Bigfork, Whitefish and Kalispell!

-Celebrate the Holiday Season with this fun-filled concert for the entire family.
-Our program opens with the spotlight on our symphony brass section performing festive music by Gabrieli, and two seasonal musical tales with narrator: The Toymaker and ‘Twas the Night Before Christmas!
-The complete orchestra will then offer a selection of popular Holiday Classics for your enjoyment!
+Celebrate the Holiday Season with the Glacier Symphony in this fun-filled concert for the entire family.
+Our program opens with the spotlight on our symphony brass section performing festive music by Gabrieli, new arrangements of Joy to the World and A Coventry Carol and two delightful and dramatic Christmas tales The Toymaker and ‘Twas the Night Before Christmas with narrator SuziE Wambeke.
+The complete orchestra will then take the stage to offer a selection of popular Holiday Classics including the Nutcracker Suite by Tchaikovsky, Sleigh Ride and more!

 The social event of the year is back!
 And these are the masks you’ll want to be wearing!
 Our Masquerade features dinner, drinks, dancing, an auction and… spectacular music!
 Joining the symphony this time will be the gifted jazz/pop singer/songwriter Halie Loren who will enchant you with her gorgeous ethereal voice and engaging upbeat stage presence.
 Get ready for a very romantic evening of jazz standards, re-imagined pop classics, and instantly likable originals.
 “Old school becoming new cool” for your listening and dancing pleasure.
 Don’t miss Halie Loren with the Symphony!
 One night only!